 Grateful for K Day is a gratitude event educating students about the important role philanthropy plays in sustaining Kalamazoo College while also inspiring them to express their appreciation for alumni, parents, faculty, staff and friends who generously support the College each year.

-On October 24, 2017, students will gather in the Weimer K. Hicks Student Center to share their appreciation by writing hundreds of thank-you notes to those who gave a gift to Kalamazoo College.
-Students will learn about the vital role philanthropy plays in their daily lives on campus and beyond.
+On October 24, 2017, students gathered in the Weimer K. Hicks Student Center to share their appreciation by writing 550 thank-you notes to those who gave a gift to Kalamazoo College.
+Students learned about the vital role philanthropy plays in their daily lives on campus and beyond.
+Our next Grateful for K Day will occur in April 2018.

 Donors Share Why They’re Grateful for K